Dutch Confederation of Trade Unions: History

 The NVV was founded in 1906 as a merger of fifteen smaller unions, as a result of the inability of the previous unions to control the radical elements of the workers movement in the railworkers' strike of 1903.
 The NVV was led by Henri Polak, who was a prominent member of the socialist Social Democratic Workers' Party.

-During World War II the NVV was taken over by the German occupiers, its Dutch leader was Henk Woudenberg.
+During World War II the NVV was taken over by the German occupiers, its Dutch leader was Hendrik Jan Woudenberg.
 Under the German occupation the NVV was transformed into a Nazi union.
 After the war these influences were purged and the NVV cooperated tightly with the centre left government to create a welfare state based on the principles of corporatism.

 In the 1970s, NVV membership began to decline due to depillarisation.
 Under the leadership of Wim Kok, the NVV attempted to form a federation with the Protestant Christian National Trade Union Federation (CNV) and the Catholic Dutch Catholic Trade Union Federation (NKV) which could strengthen all three.
 The CNV, however, left the talks in 1973.
 In 1976 the NVV and the NKV merged to form the Federation of Dutch Trade Unions (FNV).